If something shiny and blue is your thing, then you've come to the right place.

 1. Blue Diamond

-Diamond has a wide variety of colors, and the blue variety is one of the rarest.
+Diamonds come in a wide variety of colors, and the blue variety is one of the rarest.
 The blue diamond is also one of the most beloved gemstones as it comes with a perfect hardness score of 10 Mohs.

 Blue diamonds are very rare.
 They obtain their hues from trace elements of boron impurities in the crystal.
 Not only are they rare in general, pure blue hues are almost unheard of.
 Most of the blue diamonds in the market are very light colored gems under 1 carat, yet still highly expensive due to their rarity